 Seasoned New York attorney uses legal tools to unwind fraudulent transfers

 When large sums of money are at stake during civil litigation or a divorce, it is not unusual for one party to place assets outside the reach of the other.
 Common practices include cash withdrawals and deposits to offshore accounts, as well as temporary transfers to close associates.
-Based in Hewlett, Fred L. Abrams Attorney at Law helps fraud victims in New York and across the United States recover assets that are rightfully theirs.
+Based in New York city, Fred L. Abrams Attorney at Law helps fraud victims in New York and across the United States recover assets that are rightfully theirs.
 We work to unearth hidden funds and obtain court orders to secure an appropriate recovery when justified by the evidence.
 If high-value assets have been redirected to evade your claim on them, our firm has the knowledge of substantive law and procedure necessary to secure a recovery.

 What is the legal process to reverse a fraudulent transfer?

 A fraudulent transfer occurs when someone sells an asset to a person close to them for considerably below market value in order to frustrate another party’s rightful claim to the asset.
 For example, if a husband owned a luxury car that he did not want to lose in a divorce, he could sell it to his nephew for a dollar with the understanding that after the divorce was finalized, the nephew would sell the car back.
 Parties resort to fraudulent transfers when facing: